The Ups and Downs of Being A Javanese Baby

 Mitoni, the Celebration of Seven

-Despite haven’t being born yet, in the 7th month of his/ her mother’s pregnancy, a baby can be the receiving end of a quite complex ritual.
-In Javanese culture, number 7 is sacred, and the Mitoni (from Javanese “pitu” = seven) is filled by sevens, ranged from seven batik clothes until seven sambals for offering.
+Despite hasn’t being born, in the 7th month of his/ her mother’s pregnancy, a Javanese baby can be the receiving end of a quite complex ritual.
+In Javanese culture, number 7 is sacred, and the Mitoni (from Javanese “pitu” = seven) is filled by sevens, ranged from seven batik clothes until seven sambals for offerings.

 Selapanan, Collision of Traditional and Modern